-This easy and adorable April Showers Rain Drop Craft for kids is perfect to add to your window as decor or in the classroom.
+Adorable April Showers Rain Drop Craft for kids perfect to add to your window as decor or in the classroom.
 Living in Florida it seems that from the month of April all the way through July all we see is showers.
 So, we decided to make a fun quick craft that’s perfect for fine motor skills and getting us ready for those Florida showers.
 This post contains commissioned affiliate links.

 April Showers Rain Drop Craft For Kids